 1. We prioritise children's rights.
 We ask children for their views.
-Adults creating 'winning teams' of young children means the focus is on short-term wins not long-term development pf the child or player.
+Adults creating 'winning teams' of young children means the focus is on short-term wins not the long-term development pf the child or player.

 2. Our child-centred goals mean we don't hold trials.
 The 'best player' at 8 might be different to the 'best player' at 12.
 Good coaches coach all children, not just the handful they've determined to be 'the best' at a given age!

 4. Our football is truly competitive.
 Real competition is not about moaning about the scoreline or chasing from club to club trying to get a place on a 'winning' team.
 It is about taking ownership of your own game, wanting to try hard, learn and improve.
 It's about being prepared to make your own decisions and 'mistakes'.
 It's about having fun!

 5. We organise equal pitch time for every child who regularly attends club sessions.
 No one learns by sitting on the sidelines.
 Our job is to keep all kids involved.

 6. We rotate positions.
 The game has changed.
 Restricting children to certain positions on the pitch from a young age might help the scoreline but it undermines children's development.
 At our club, every child will get experience in all positions on the pitch.
 The evidence clearly supports this.

 7. We don't direct play in matches.
 The kids lead the play!
 Kids learn by making their own decisions and we want to develop confident, thinking footballers.
 This can take time and patience so if you want your child to be spoon fed instructions shouted across the pitch by a coach, or if your focus is just the scoreline, we are definitely not the club for you!